SteffenSunde/optimal_subrange/README.md

-Totally bikeshedding the process of choosing a subset of steps outputted from the finite element software *Abaqus*.
+Totally bikeshedding the process of choosing a subset of steps outputted from the finite element software [Abaqus](https://www.3ds.com/products-services/simulia/products/abaqus/abaquscae/).

 The problem consists of choosing k numbers of a given list, maximising spread.
 This can be translated into maximising the minimum distance between the points in the output.